endurantgames/52-first-dates/src/morethanone.md

 There are many collectives who fall somewhere in the middle, being only able to communicate through vague impressions.
 There are also cases where some members of a collective will be able to communicate easily, while others will have much more difficulty.
+[Most of the time we don't communicate directly.
+When we need to, it's usually easier to leave a discord window open and type parts of the conversation when we're able to.]{.dera}

 Even in collectives who can communicate reliably, communication can be disrupted by life stress, improper medication, or other factors, and so many groups have contingency measures for if this happens.

 ### Headspace

 Internal worlds vary greatly in terms of scope and function.
 Some headspaces are extremely simple, being nothing more than a single room or field where people can talk.
 Others are more elaborate: small villages, great mansions,